tdegeus/goose-thesis/README.md

 ## Usage

-`goose-thesis` is a customized class designed to compile a thesis from several chapters, which are usually stored as separate input-files.
+`goose-thesis` is a customized class designed to compile a thesis from several chapters, which are usually stored as separate input files.
 These chapters also have some requirements on the structure, see: *[Input files](#input-files)*.
 The main document (e.g. `main.tex`) has the following structure:

 ```latex
 %!TEX program = xelatex